Home Loan Interest Rates Australia

 LVR

-Loan-to-Value Ratio — your loan divided by the property price/valuation.
+Loan-to-Value Ratio — your loan divided by the property price or valuation.
 Higher LVRs can mean higher rates and LMI.

 LMI

-Lenders Mortgage Insurance — a one-off premium when borrowing above 80% outside a guarantee program.
+Lenders Mortgage Insurance — a one-off premium when borrowing above 80% outside guarantee programs.
 Protects the lender, not you.

 Offset